UCLAdeepvision/CS188-Projects-2023Winter/_posts/2023-01-24-team11-panoptic-image-segmentation.md

 ---

 > Panoptic segmentation is a type of image segmentations that unifies instance and semantic segmentation.
 In this project we compare three different panoptic segmentations models: Panoptic FPN, MaskFormer, and Mask2Former.
-This includes descriptions of their architectures, and assessments of the models.
-We evaluated them on the COCO validation dataset with mmdetection, and compared differences in model segmentation and visualized the transformer attentions of MaskFormer and Mask2Former with Detectron2.
+This includes descriptions of their architectures, objective analysis and subjective analysis of the models.
+We evaluated eaach modle on the COCO validation dataset with mmdetection, compared differences in model segmentation, and visualized the attentions of MaskFormer and Mask2Former with Detectron2 and HuggingFace.

 <!--more-->
 {: class="table-of-content"}